Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 - Advanced display options:

-- Normal: Standard single display.
+- Normal: Normal is standard single display.

-- Multi-Display: Add external displays to the device.
-Click to add a display.
-Click to remove one.
 The number of additional display depends on the Android version.
 Additional displays are not available with Android 9.0.

 - Options:

-- Rounded corner radius: Set radius of the display corners to add a rounded effect.
-Set the value in density independent pixels (
+- Rounded corner radius: Rounded corner radius sets the radius of the display corners to add a rounded effect.

-dp). - Rounded corner content padding: Set the padding of the rounded corner content.
-Set the value in density independant pixles (
+- Rounded corner content padding: Rounded corner content padding sets the padding of the rounded corner content.

-dp). - Window style:
+- Window style:

-- Skinned: Use a skin as Window decoration.
 Select a skin in the drop-down list.
-There are four default skins:

 Hypervisor Options